Magnetism in Gemstones

 10.87ct., Moderate, SI 95

 Pure blue color in a natural Spinel is a sure sign that the gem is a genuine Cobalt Spinel.
-But whether iron of cobalt is the dominant chromophore may not always be obvious simply by looking at the color, or by checking the absorption spectrum with a hand-held spectroscope.
+But whether iron or cobalt is the dominant chromophore may not always be obvious simply by looking at the color, or by checking the absorption spectrum with a hand-held spectroscope.
 Analysis with a spectrometer is a better means to determine whether or not cobalt is primarily responsible for the blue color.
 Cobalt shows slightly different absorption features on a spectrometer graph than does iron.

-High cobalt content also causes Spinel to appear bright pink under a Chelsea filter, or even bright red when the concentration of cobalt is high enough.
+High cobalt content also causes Spinel to appear bright pink under a Chelsea filter, or even bright red when the concentration of cobalt is sufficiently high.
 Cobalt Spinels also fluoresce pink or red under long wave UV light.
 The body color in the vivid pure blue Spinel pictured below is a clear indication that cobalt is the primary coloring agent.
 Such vivid cobalt color suggests low iron content and low magnetic susceptibility.
 Unfortunately, the rare gem below was not one of our study samples.

 Cobalt Spinel, 2.59ct., Viet Nam